 is not well enough controlled just like it was before you started dialysis.
 However, some patients with A1c below 7.0 may have too high blood sugars.
 Checking your finger sticks will help your doctor see if that is the case.

 Diabetes Care and Control

 You should see your Primary Care Doctor or your Endocrinologist routinely to help with your diabetes.
 You also should see your eye doctor and podiatrist (foot doctor) regularly.
 They can find eye or foot problems before they get too bad.
 There are treatments that can really help you.
 The dialysis unit staff should check your feet each month.
 This is not being done in place of your podiatrist.
 Rather, it is an additional evaluation that can be done more often than you see your podiatrist.

-Your Doctors are available at answer any questions you may have about this.
+Your local Pennsylvania Kidney Doctors are available to answer any questions you may have about diabetes care, control and dialysis.